DarraghReid/krafts/README.md

 * A Keep Shopping button that leads users back to the products page to continue shopping.

-* Additional Edit and Delete buttons for admins to perform these CRUD opperations.
+* Additional Edit and Delete buttons for admins to perform these CRUD operations.

 * A rating form that allows users to give the product a rating out of 5.
 The form is hidden and is represented by 5 stars.
 Upon clicking a star, rating input of the Product form is updated and submitted using JavaScript.
 After the user has rated the product, the form is no longer accessible and is replaced with a message informing the user that they have already rated that product.

 * A comments form which allows users to make comments about the this particular product.
-The comments form is prefilled with the user's and the product's information, with only the comment field of the from displayed and filled by the user.
+The comments form is pre-filled with the user's and the product's information, with only the comment field of the from displayed and filled by the user.
 Upon submission, the comment is recorded in the Comments model in the database.

 * The comments section where users can see comments left by themselves and other users, and where Admins can reply to comments.
-The Comment model has a perent field that is a foreign key to itself.
+The Comment model has a parent field that is a foreign key to itself.
 It indicates if the comment is being reply to, or is in reply to another comment.
 The comments that are in reply to other comments and referred to as "child comments" and are nested under the comments they are in reply to.

     Users can also edit their own comments by clicking the Edit button which toggles the edit comment form.
 The reply form is also toggled when the reply button is clicked.